FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

       - **r**
       - 0.2 - 0.9
       - Courant number for channels.
-        Courant-Friedrich-Lewy numerical stability parameter that relates the floodwave movement in channels to the
+        Courant-Friedrich-Lewy numerical stability parameter that relates the floodwave movement

-        discretized model in space and time (see comments 3 thru 5).
+        in channels to the discretized model in space and time (see comments 3 thru 5).

-0. 2 - 0.9

-COURANTFP
+    * - COURANTFP

-r
+      - **r**

-0.2 - 0.9 Courant number for floodplain.
+      - 0.2 - 0.9
-Numerical stability parameter that relates the floodwave movement for overland flow to the discretized model in space and time (see comments 3 thru
+      - Courant number for floodplain.Numerical stability parameter that relates the floodwave
-5).

-COURANTST

-r

-0.2 - 0.9 Courant number for streets.
-Courant number for floodplain.
-Numerical stability parameter that relates the floodwave movement in streets to the discretized model in space and time.
+        movement for overland flow to the discretized model in space and time

         (see comments 3 thru 5).

+    * - COURANTST
+      - **r**
+      - 0.2 - 0.9
+      - Courant number for streets.Courant number for floodplain.Numerical stability parameter

+        that relates the floodwave movement in streets to the discretized model in space and time.

+        (see comments 3 thru 5).

-COURCHAR
+    * - COURCHAR

-c
+      - **r**
+      - **c**
+      - C, T

-C, T Character ‘C’ that identifies Line 2 with the Courant stability parameter.
+      - Character ‘C’ that identifies Line 2 with the Courant stability parameter.

         This variable is case sensitive.
 It must be upper case.

-DEPTOL
+    * - DEPTOL

-r
+      - **r**
+      - 0.1 - 0.5

-0.1 - 0.5 Tolerance value for the percent change in the flow depth for a given timestep.
+      - Tolerance value for the percent change in the flow depth for a given timestep.

         When a given element DEPTOL is exceeded, the timestep will be reduced.

         If DEPTOL = 0, then the timestep is governed by the Courant numerical stability criteria.

-It is recommended that DEPTOL only be used for specific ponded flow conditions where the Courant number is ineffective (see comment 2).
+        It is recommended that DEPTOL only be used for specific ponded flow conditions where the

+        Courant number is ineffective (see comment 2).

-TIME_ACCEL
+    * - TIME_ACCEL

-r
+      - **r**
+      - 0.1 - 2

-0.1 to 2 Coefficient to increase the rate of incremental timestep change.
+      - Coefficient to increase the rate of incremental timestep change.

         Default value = 0.1 A value of 0.1 may result in a a more stable simulation time.

         A value of 0.2 or higher may result in a faster simulation.

-TOLGLOBAL
+    * - TOLGLOBAL
+      - **r**

-r 0.004 - 0.5
+      - 0.004 - 0.5

-typ 0.0012 -
+      - typ 0.0012 - 0.03

-0.03 Surface detention.
+      - Surface detention.
 TOLGLOBAL is a minimum value of the flow depth for flood routing.

         A typical value river flooding is 0.10 ft (see comment 1).

         Use a small value for rainfall runoff (0.004 ft to 0.10 ft; 0.0012 m to 0.030m).

 Instructional Comments for the TOLER.DAT File